swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/chapter-4-reproduce-the-ml-experiment-with-dvc.md

 ## Introduction

-A key component of DVC is the concept of "stages".
+A key component of [:simple-dvc: DVC](../tools.md) is the concept of "stages".
 Stages are essentially commands that produce a result, whether that be a file or directory.
 The beauty of DVC is that these stages are executed only when the dependencies they rely on have changed.
 This way, you don't have to waste time re-running unnecessary steps.

 By using DVC stages to create a pipeline, you can execute all of your experiment's steps in a streamlined manner by simply running the `dvc repro`